Act Local Now

 Lawrence Hill Wellfleet

-Wellfleet, like many towns in Cape Cod, is grappling with a pressing housing challenge.
+Wellfleet is grappling with a pressing housing challenge.
 The community needs homes that are affordable for local workers, families, and seniors.
 Concurrently, state requirements associated with affordable housing funding are influencing density, design, and scale long before local planning can reflect the genuine wishes of the Cape Cod community.

 Follow us on social for updates.